A hydrodynamical CLONE of the Virgo cluster: II. Confronting observed and synthetic galaxy population twins in a dense environment: Cluster galaxy population

-Our findings confirm that galaxies in clusters are older thus more metal rich on average, and that even those beyond the virial radius are affected by this dense environment up to several times the virial radius.
-Additionally, it seems that the slope of the age - metallicity relation gets steeper the denser the region is.
-It is actually steeper than in the lower density regions.
+Our findings confirm that galaxies in clusters are older, and thus more metal rich on average, and that even those beyond the virial radius are affected by this dense environment up to several times the virial radius.
+Additionally, it seems that the slope of the age--metallicity relation becomes steeper with increasing density of the region.
+It is actually steeper than in the lower-density regions.
 From right to left, the slope rises more clearly when considering galaxies by mass bin.
-The increasing mass - metallicity relation visible on Fig. \ref{fig:stellarmetal} is on average recovered but for the high mass end mostly because of low statistics.
-This rising slope with increasing density suggests that a `close-box' scenario is not valid.
-A variety of gas accretion and ejection histories link to the environment is required.
-In other words, {a low metallicity does not necessarily imply a young stellar population} but more likely quenching especially in a dense environment.
-The environmental factor takes precedence over the age. \\
+The increasing mass--metallicity relation visible in Fig. \ref{fig:stellarmetal} is on average recovered, except for the high-mass end mostly because of low statistics.
+This rising slope with increasing density suggests that a closed-box scenario is not valid.
+A variety of gas accretion and ejection histories linked to the environment is required.
+In other words, {a low metallicity does not necessarily imply a young stellar population,} but more likely quenching especially in a dense environment.
+The environmental factor takes precedence over the age.

-To summarize compared with previous simulations using the AMR \ramses\ code \citep[e.g.][]{2016MNRAS.459.4408M}, although our metallicities are still slightly too low, the transition regime is visible in the mass - metallicity relation.
-The AGN prescription quenches better high mass galaxies.
-Regarding the metallicity, we propose to investigate variations in the yield.
+To summarize compared with previous simulations using the AMR \ramses\ code \citep[e.g.,][]{2016MNRAS.459.4408M}, although our metallicities are still slightly too low, the transition regime is visible in the mass--metallicity relation.
+The AGN prescription quenches high-mass galaxies more effectively.
+Regarding the metallicity, we propose investigating variations in the yield.
 It could indeed be different in massive clusters than in the field \citep{2014MNRAS.444.3581R}.
-The deficit in metallicity might still be due to a lack of galactic winds following supernova explosions because of a lack of resolution \citep{2011MNRAS.417.1853D} but mostly the mass returned and yield need increasing.
+The deficit in metallicity might still be due to a lack of galactic winds following supernova explosions because of a lack of resolution \citep{2011MNRAS.417.1853D}, but mostly the mass returned and yield need increasing.
 Investigating IMF with different efficiencies is the first path we will follow in a future work with the next running simulation.

-\subsection{{Cosmic Time: Quenching precedes infall for massive and low-mass galaxies}}
+\subsection{{Cosmic time: Quenching precedes infall for massive and low-mass galaxies}}